hicheem/versatile-diffusion-dualGuided/README.md

 ## Note on Memory Management:

 During the development of this project, I leveraged `float16` precision and cast models to `.half()` to counteract RAM limitations.
 Despite these precautions, training the model directly faced challenges due to its extensive parameter set.
-Specifically, while the model's forward pass and loss calculations worked without hitches, the `loss.backward()` operation couldn't be executed due to RAM overheads.
+Specifically, while the model's forward pass and loss calculations worked without hitches, the `optimizer.step()` operation couldn't be executed due to RAM overheads.

 However, the sampling function was successfully implemented and tested using pretrained weights.